-Analysis
+3.2 Analysis

-an initial test of model performancerecord. oungood 150 years of full alrecord dating back 150 years.
+We considered output from six GeoMIP participating GCMs: CanESM, CSIRO, GISS, HadGEM, IPSL and MPI (Tables 1 and 2).
+As an initial test of model performance, we first evaluated agreement between the models used and the observational record.
+We found good agreement between 150 years of model data and the full observational record dating back 150 years.
+The strong agreement between simulations and observations includes the period after 1960, when the spatial and temporal density of Niño3.4 in situ observations increased dramatically.
+Specifically, the 1966-2005 observational record shows nine warm events, eight cold events, a maximum warm amplitude of 2.3 K, and maximum cold amplitude of 1.9 K. A multi-model ensemble of historical simulations of the same period shows 9.0 (±1.9) warm events, 8.5 (±1.7) cold events, maximum warm amplitude of 1.9 (±0.5) K and maximum cold amplitude of 1.7 (±0.6) K.

-historical simulations and differents in order to assess ENSO variability within the historical record.
-Are there 40 year periods in the historical record where ENSO variability is different than other 40 year periods, and, if so, is our detection method sensitive enough to detect the difference?
+We also compared several selected 40-year periods from the historical simulations with historical simulations and observations from different 40-year periods in order to assess ENSO variability within the historical record.
+Are there 40-year periods in the historical record where ENSO variability is different than other 40-year periods, and, if so, is our detection method sensitive enough to detect the difference?
 The statistically significant differences (90% confidence) found are for comparisons made between warm event frequency between 1966-2005 and warm event frequency between 1866-1905 (p = 0.07) or 1916-1955 (p = 0.06).
 There is good agreement between models and observations throughout the record and this includes extremely close agreement between 1966-2005 historical simulations and the 1966-2005 observations in terms of ENSO warm event frequencies being elevated relative to the rest of the period.
 This also lends support to the validity of the 1966-2005 enhanced warm event finding.
-While the overall fit between historical models and observations is excellent, there is a good deal of model spread 78We believe this finding to be robust in part because it is buttressed by the results of numerous studies using various combinations of observations and proxy records and historical modeling to reconstruct past ENSO behavior.
+While the overall fit between historical models and observations is excellent, there is a good deal of model spread (see Figures 7 and 8).

+We believe this finding to be robust in part because it is buttressed by the results of numerous studies using various combinations of observations and proxy records and historical modeling to reconstruct past ENSO behavior.
 A number of studies show similar findings about enhanced ENSO variability in the late 20th century.
 For example, Gergis and Fowler (2006) show that late 20th century El Niño frequency and intensity is significantly greater than it had been at any point since 1525.
 They further demonstrate that the post-1940 period accounts for between 30% and 40% of extreme and protracted El Niño events (Gergis and Fowler, 2006).
-Li et al. (2013) uses 700 years of tree ring records from multiple locations to show that ENSO activity has been unusually high in the late 20th century.
-Additionally, A synthesis of multiple proxies over the past 400 years shows that the period 1979-2009 was more active than any 30 year period from 1600-1900 (McGregor et al. 2013).
+Li et al. (2013) used 700 years of tree ring records from multiple locations to show that ENSO activity has been unusually high in the late 20th century.
+Additionally, a synthesis of multiple proxies over the past 400 years showed that the period 1979-2009 was more active than any 30 year period from 1600-1900 (McGregor et al. 2013).
 Based on 7,000 coral records, late 20th century ENSO is unusually strong, 42% greater than the 7,000 year average (Cobb et al., 2013).
 However, we cannot conclude that the unusually strong ENSO variability in the late 20th century is the result of anthropogenic forcing, as there are other periods in the extended record where ENSO is either significantly enhanced or suppressed.